 A Summary of What Light is Best For Plants?

+What is the best UV spectrum for growing cannabis?
 When it comes to the full UV light spectrum, its best to stick with UV-A and UV-B varieties for your plants.
 As mentioned, there is no benefit of direct UV-C exposure to yourself or to your crop (although UV-C may help sterilize your grow room).
 If you are considering using the UV-C technique to disinfect your workspace, consider safer organic alternatives to pest control, including as integrated pest management (IPM) techniques.

 Depending on the species of plant you intend to grow, there will also be a precise formula for just how much UV light you’ll need, and when you should introduce it.
 In some cases, UV light over prolonged periods has stunted growth.
 In other cases, it can enhance valuable characteristics of your crop.
 For example, for growing cannabis, you’ll only want to introduce UV light during the final few weeks of flower, to boost trichome development, but constant UV lighting for leafy greens tends to stunt their development.